DottierGalaxy50/blender-dottier-anim-retarget/README.md

 > Changing a rotation related property or using _"Apply view as Offset"_ will correct the rotation for all the children of the selected Target Bones which are copying the exact rotation of their Source Bone.
 This doesn't apply to rotation changes made on the 3D Viewport.

 **_"Copy Rotation"_**.
-Copies the exact global rotation of the Source Bone.
+Copies the exact world rotation of the Source Bone.

-**_"Copy Location"_**.
-Copies the exact global location change of the Source Bone, this is the change relative to the Source Bone's origin which then gets applied to the current Target Bone's location.
+**_"Copy Location Change"_**.
+Copies the exact world location change of the Source Bone, this is the change relative to the Source Bone's origin which then gets applied to the current Target Bone's world location.

 **_"Move to Exact"_**.
-Moves the Target Bone to the exact location of the Source Bone relative to the armature's current location, this means that the location will only be exact when both armature objects are at the same location.
+Moves the Target Bone to the exact location of the Source Bone relative to his armature's current location, this means that the location will only be exact when both armature objects are at the same location.

 **_"Influence"_**.
 How much of the location change to apply.
 The side button sets a rough estimate of the influence obtained by comparing two lengths obtained from the Source Bone and Target bone up to a parent shared by both on their respective armatures.

 **_"Set current location as Base"_**.
 Uses the current location of the Source Bone as his new "origin" from which to apply the location change from.
 Useful in cases where the _Rest Pose_ of the Source armature doesn't represent an actual "natural pose" of the armature.

+**_"Copy Exact Location"_**.
+Copies the exact location of the Source Bone relative to his armature's current location.
+Doesn't copy the location change and gets affected by any location offsets the parents he propagates to have.

+> Changing some of the properties from the panel will update every child Target Bone from the selected Target Bones that have the "Copy Exact Location" property checked.

+**_"Propagate to"_**.
+Propagates the location transformation of \"Copy Exact Location\" up to a parent of the Target Bone, like some sort of translation-only IK.
+No more than one Target Bone should propagate to the same bones to avoid issues.

 **_"Save Config"_** and **_"Load Config"_** allows you to save the current configuration on a .txt file that could be loaded later.
 If a Target Bone entry is left empty in the list, the row will be ignored.